ProgSomel/Web-Technology-Project-AIUB/README.md

 • There are some problems with Employee Features.
 Which will be resolved in Future

 • UI will be improved to meet user satisfaction

-[Note: Make sure that your report is maximum 10 pages (including cover page).
-Print (Colored) the report and submit it with spiral bind.]

-CO1.1 and CO2.1 Evaluation: Project Report Evaluation Project Proposal
-(5)	Background
-Study
-(5)	Requirement Analysis
-(5)	Entity
-Diagram
- (5)	System Images
-against the
-Specification (5)	Total
-(25)